IBM/example-bank/README.md

 ## Project Requirements

-In this pattern, we will be looking to build a hypothetical credit card loyalty back-end for a financial organization that wants to encourage the use of credit cards by allowing their users to earn points from their transactions.
+In this pattern, we will be looking to build a hypothetical credit card rewards back-end for a financial organization that wants to encourage the use of credit cards by allowing their users to earn points from their transactions.

-Customer loyalty programs are common for businesses that want to incentivize customers to use credit frequently.
+Credit card rewards programs are common for businesses that want to incentivize customers to use credit frequently.
 As regulations come online, users typically have the ability to opt-out of data collection efforts.
 In addition, users want the ability to delete data.

 We have implemented a few important data privacy features inspired by real data privacy regulations: